Code of Ethics

 Federal and state laws prohibit unfair methods of competition and unfair or deceptive acts and practices.
 These laws are designed to protect both competitors and consumers.
 All public statements by or on behalf of the Company, including in connection with advertising, promotional materials, sales representations, warranties and guarantees, should always be truthful and have a reasonable basis in fact and should not be misleading or purposefully made easily susceptible of misinterpretation.
 Comparisons of our products or services with the products or services of competitors should be accurate and should be made only where facts support the statements and conclusions drawn.

-You should protect our assets and ensure their efficient use.
+You should protect our assets (including, but not limited to, our technology, trademarks, brand, facilities, hardware, software, and products) and ensure their efficient use.
 Theft, carelessness and waste have a direct impact on our profitability.
 All Company assets should be used for legitimate business purposes.

 The operation of our business may involve the use of agents, consultants, brokers or representatives in connection with the sale of our products or in dealings with government entities, departments, officials, employees and the like.
 Arrangements with such agents, consultants, brokers or representatives and the payment to them of any commissions, fees or other remuneration shall be governed by the Code, including the following: